-The expenses discussed in this document are not new expenses.
-They have been and remain part of the IETF Administrative Support Activity (IASA, [RFC4071]) budget.
+The expenses discussed in this document are not new expenses. have been and remain part of the IETF Administration Limited Liability Company [I-D.ietf-iasa2-rfc4071bis] budget.

-The RFC Series portion of the IASA Budget shall include entries for the RSOC, RSE, RFC Production Center, and the RFC Publisher.
-The IASA Budget shall also include entries for the streams, including the independent stream.
+The RFC Series portion of the LLC budget shall include entries for the RSOC, RSE, RFC Production Center, and the RFC Publisher.
+The LLC budget shall also include entries for the streams, including the independent stream.

-The IAOC has the responsibility to approve the total RFC Editor budget (and the authority to deny it.)
-The RSE must work within the IAOC budgetary process.
+The LLC has the responsibility to approve the total RFC Editor budget (and the authority to deny it).
+The RSE must work within the LLC budgetary process.

-The RSE is responsible for managing the RFC Editor to operate within those budgets.
-If product needs change, the RSE is responsible for working with the Production Center, and where appropriate, other RFC Editor component institutions, relevant Streams, and/or the RSOC to determine what the correct response should be.
-If they agree that a budgetary change is needed, that needs to be taken to the IAD and the IAOC.
+The RSE is responsible for managing the RFC Editor function to operate within those budgets.
+If production needs change, the RSE is responsible for working with the Production Center, and where appropriate, other RFC Editor component institutions, relevant streams, and/or the RSOC to determine what the correct response should be.
+If they agree that a budgetary change is needed, that decision needs to be taken to the LLC.

 4.3.
-Disagreements Among RFC Editor Related Entities
+Disagreements among Entities Related to the RFC Editor

-The RFC Series Editor, and the RFC Production and Publication facilities, work with the various streams to produce RFCs.
+The RFC Series Editor and the RFC Production Center and Publisher facilities work with the various streams to produce RFCs.
 Disagreements may arise between these entities during the execution of the RFC Editor operations.
 In particular, different streams may disagree with each other, or disagree with the RFC Editor function.
-Potentially, even the RSOC or the IAOC could find themselves in disagreement with some aspect of the RFC Editor operations.
-Note that disagreements between an author and the production facility are not cross-entity issues, and are to be resolved by the RSE, in accordance with the rest of this document.
+Potentially, even the RSOC or the LLC could find themselves in disagreement with some aspect of the RFC Editor operations.
+Note that disagreements between an author and the RFC Production Center are not cross-entity issues, and they are to be resolved by the RSE, in accordance with the rest of this document.

 If such cross-entity disagreements arise, the community would generally hope that they can be resolved politely and directly.
 However, this is not always possible.
 At that point, any relevant party would first formally request a review and reconsideration of the decision.
 If the party still disagrees after the reconsideration, that party may ask the RSE to decide or, especially if the RSE is involved, the party may ask the IAB Chair (for a technical or procedural matter) to mediate or appoint a mediator to aid in the discussions, although he or she not is obligated to do so.
 All parties should work informally and in good faith to reach a mutually agreeable conclusion.
-As noted below, any such issues which involve contractual matters must be brought to the addition of the IAOC.
+As noted below, any such issues that involve contractual matters must be brought to the attention of the LLC.
 If the IAB Chair is asked to assist in resolving the matter, the Chair may ask for advice or seek assistance from anyone the Chair deems helpful.
-The chair may also alert any appropriate individuals or organizations to the existence of the issue.
+The Chair may also alert any appropriate individuals or organizations to the existence of the issue.

-If such a conclusion is not possible through those less formal processes, then the matter must be registered with the RFC Series Oversight Committee.
+If such a conclusion is not possible through the above less formal processes, then the matter must be registered with the RFC Series Oversight Committee.
 The RSOC may choose to offer advice to the RSE or more general advice to the parties involved and may ask the RSE to defer a decision until it formulates its advice.
-However, if a timely decision cannot be reached through discussion, mediation, and mutual agreement, the Series Editor is expected to make whatever decisions are needed to ensure the smooth functioning of the RFC Editor function; those decisions are final.
+However, if a timely decision cannot be reached through discussion, mediation, and mutual agreement, the RSE is expected to make whatever decisions are needed to ensure the smooth operation of the RFC Editor function; those decisions are final.